 Credit providers may however be required by clause 28.8 of the Code of Banking Practice 2013 to provide notice of a decision to provide hardship assistance and confirm the details or the arrangements in all cases.

-If the credit provider rejects an application under section 72(4) or does not respond to the application within the timeframes required under section 72(5), the debtor can apply to the dispute resolution scheme of which the credit provider is a member for assistance in resolving the dispute (see “Credit dispute resolution” in Unauthorised transactions and epayments code).
+If the credit provider rejects an application under section 72(4) or does not respond to the application within the timeframes required under section 72(5), the debtor can apply to the dispute resolution scheme of which the credit provider is a member for assistance in resolving the dispute (see “Solving disputes with creditors” in Unauthorised transactions and ePayments Code).

 A credit provider that rejects a hardship application will not be allowed to take enforcement action within 14 days from the day the credit provider has given its notice of rejection (s 72(4)(b) NCC).